Climate Jargon

 Ozone hole: Large area over Antarctica with much less ozone, so more ultraviolet from the Sun gets through

-Paris Agreement: 2016 treaty to limit global warming to less than 2 °C (3.6 °F) above pre-industrial levels, ideally less than 1.5 °C (2.7 °F)
+Paris Agreement: International treaty to limit global overheating to less than 2 °C (3.6 °F), ideally less than 1.5 °C (2.7 °F)

 Particulate matter (PM): Air particles like soot and dust

-Parts per trillion (ppt): Number of parts of something found in one trillion (1,000,000,000,000) parts of something else; 1 teaspoon of oil in 3,000 feet of water over a football field, is about 1 ppt
+Parts per trillion (ppt): Number of parts of something found in one trillion (1,000,000,000,000) parts of something else, like 1/2 teaspoon of oil in the New Orleans Superdome

 Passive solar: Building designed to collect and store heat from the Sun in the winter, but not in the summer